matthew-brett/dash-grant/case_for_support.md

    fundamental objects for data analysis such as arrays and data tables, and proceed to data selection and visualization.
-1. **code-to-learn**; the traditional approach to code is to teach "programming" in a separate advanced course -- "learning-to-code".
+1. **code-to-learn**; the traditional approach to code is to teach "programming" in a separate advanced course ("learning-to-code").
 Data science uses code as the basis to explain and implement the algorithms of inference and prediction, including machine learning ("code-to-learn").
 1. **code-for-reproducibility**; taking code seriously involves careful